Raphael Rutman: Activity

 In January 2022 had a prayer at International symposium dedicated to the Babyn Yar massacre and Eastern European Holocaust ahead of Holocaust Remembrance Day to be held in Kyiv.
+The following year, he repeated the visit with the participation of the head of the Office of the President of Ukraine Andriy Yermak and the President Volodymyr Zelenskyy.
+Attended a meeting of the Jewish community with the head of the President's office.

 In April 2022, was in Kyiv before the start of Pesach and was interviewed by CNN’s Jake Tapper.
 He gave him items for a full Seder and put on Teffilin.
+Also, April 15, 2022 with Poland Ambassador to Ukraine Bartosz Cichocki congratulated the Jewish population of Ukraine on Pesach.